samsquire/ideas4/README.md

 I think we can use the happens before relation to autoparallelize.

-We can sort variable use and automatically insert Object.notify Object.wait at points we need our memory to be visible to other processes.
+We can sort variable use and automatically insert CountDownLatch at points we need our memory to be visible to other processes.
 These joins before a shared variable is used represent synchronization points.

 I propose a cas sort algorithm to maintain order between an arbitrary number of readers and writers.
 [I partly implemented this in my compare and swap sort repo.
 I need to add support for any number of readers and writers.](HTTPS://GitHub.com/samsquire/compare-and-swap-sort)